zhaonat/py-maxwell-fd3d/README.md

 There is also a preconditioners to render the system matrix symmetric.

 # important notes about implementation
 1. Note that arrays are ordered using column-major (or Fortan) ordering whereas numpy is natively row-major or C ordering.
-You will see this in operations like reshape where I specify ordering.
+You will see this in operations like reshape where I specify ordering (x.reshape(ordering = 'F')).
+It will also appear in meshgrid operations (use indexing = 'ij').

 ## Examples
 1. Plane Wave